Singapore-based options trading platform Sparrow raises $3.5 million Series A – TechCrunch

 In a press statement, FinLab EOS VC Fund managing director Stefan Schuetze said, “We are excited to invest in Sparrow, which is developing the next generation of financial products by leveraging EOSIO for their on-chain settlement layer.”

-Despite the pandemic, the company says its seen an increase in volume over the past few months, as Bitcoin trading reached record highs in several countries, after an initial sell-off in March.
+Despite the pandemic, the company says it has seen an increase in volume over the past few months, as Bitcoin trading reached record highs in several countries, after an initial sell-off in March.